Charlie Blackmon Preview, Player Props: Rockies vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks have the 22nd-ranked team ERA across all MLB pitching staffs (4.67).
+- The Diamondbacks' 4.65 team ERA ranks 22nd across all MLB pitching staffs.

-- Diamondbacks pitchers combine to rank 21st in baseball in home runs allowed (172 total, 1.3 per game).
+- Diamondbacks pitchers combine to surrender 172 total home runs at a rate of 1.2 per game (to rank 20th in baseball).

-- His most recent appearance was on Wednesday against the Los Angeles Dodgers, when the righty tossed five innings, surrendering seven earned runs while giving up 12 hits.
+- His last time out came on Thursday against the Los Angeles Dodgers, when the right-hander tossed four innings, surrendering five earned runs while allowing eight hits.

 © 2023 Data Skrive.
 All rights reserved.